 A screenshot of the GoDaddy homepage with a red arrow pointing to the search box.

-GoDaddy’s search tool makes it easy to find available domains and close alternatives.
+Registrar search tools make it easy to find available domains and close alternatives.

 Step 4: Purchase Your New Domain Name